 All Information Technology Services (academic and administrative computing, and the campus network) are located on the basement floor of Kelly Library.
 Personnel are available to provide assistance with the computing needs of the College through the IT Help Desk.
 Staff support for student-owned computers is limited to assistance with network connectivity.
 Students experiencing problems with their personal computers should contact a local computer vendor.
 You may reach the IT Help Desk at extension 6881, or firstname.lastname@example.org for questions or technology support needs.
-Hours of operation for the IT Help Desk will be posted in the IT Help Desk area at the beginning of each semester.
-Information Technology Services department supports the integration of technology into the teaching and learning process through a broad range of resources over the Emory & Henry computer network.
+Normal hours of operation for the IT Help Desk are Monday-Friday from 8am to 5pm, but any exceptions will be posted in the IT Help Desk area.
+The Information Technology Services department supports the integration, performance and availability of technology into the teaching and learning process through a broad range of resources over the Emory & Henry computer network and the Internet.

 Access to the College network requires an account, which is automatically assigned to all registered students.
-This account provides access to the Internet, Self Service, Moodle, printing capabilities, online library resources, and e-mail.
+This account provides access to the Internet, Portal Access, MyHub, Moodle, printing capabilities, online library resources, e-mail, and other systems.
 Many instructors require that students use e-mail and/or Internet applications and resources in their coursework.
 Campus-wide wireless Internet access is available.

 Connecting to the network requires a commitment to adhere to the College’s Security and Acceptable Use of the Campus Network and Technology Policy.
 Enrollment or employment at Emory & Henry College signifies agreement to abide by all rules, regulations, and policies of the College.
 Please note that all policies are subject to change.
 Notification of changes will be published.
 This document will be reviewed and distributed regularly.
 All network users must adhere to the most current published revision.
 Email accounts and access to other College network resources are available to graduates for 6 months after graduation.
 Emory & Henry College maintains a campus-wide wireless network in order to meet the network connectivity needs of our students, faculty, staff, and campus visitors.

 Emory & Henry College uses Microsoft Office applications for desktop productivity throughout the campus.
-Some of the computer labs on campus have specialized software for specific courses.
+In addition to this, some of the computer labs on campus have specialized software for specific courses.
 For the location of a specific software application on campus, please contact the IT Help Desk or https://www.ehc.edu/information-technology

 Vandalism or Willful Misconduct